Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 How much are foreign transaction fees?

 The standard foreign transaction fee in Canada is 2.5%.
-With that said, however, it’s crucial to read the terms and conditions of your debit or credit card before making purchases abroad to ensure you understand all of the fees you’ll be charged.
+With that said, it’s crucial to read the terms and conditions of your debit or credit card before making purchases abroad to ensure you understand all of the fees you’ll be charged.

 Assuming a standard 2.5% fee, you can expect to pay a minimum of $2.50 per $100 spent in Canadian currency.